XieJiSS/pdf-tools/README.md

 # pdf-tools

-Install PyPDF2 and pdfrw via `python3 -m pip install requirements.txt`.
+Install PyPDF2 and pdfrw via `python3 -m pip install -r requirements.txt`.
 Also install qpdf before using any script.
 Make sure qpdf can be found directly in your `PATH`.

 `remove_image.py` combines PyPDF2 and pdfrw's functionalities to achieve a better result.
 All scripts uses qpdf to produce a linearized PDF result that displays faster under bad network condition.